redhat-developer/service-binding-operator/examples/nodejs_ibmcloud_operator/README.md

 * `services` - used to find the backing service - the operator-backed language translator instance with name `mytranslator-binding`.
 * `application` - used to search for the application based on the name and the `resourceKind` of the application to be a `DeploymentConfig`, matched by the label `app=language-translator-nodejs`.
-* `customEnvVar` - specifies the mapping for the environment variables injected into the bound application.
+* `mappings` - specifies the mapping for the environment variables injected into the bound application.

 That causes the node.js deployment to restart the pod with the new mapping.